Is Belize a good place to retire?

 What are my healthcare options in Belize?

-Private hospitals offer a wider array of services but are more expensive.
-For example, a day's stay in a private hospital costs around US 200 out of pocket, and surgeries range from USD 500 to USD 5,000.
+Private hospitals and clinics offer a wider array of services at a higher quality, but are more expensive.
+For example, a day's stay in a private hospital costs around US $150 while common surgical procedures can cost between $1,000 and $7,500.
+Here’s a sample of private hospital and clinic costs below:

 Get expert retirement advice

 With its diverse lifestyle choices, tropical climate, stunning scenery, affordable living costs, friendly people, and enticing retirement program, retiring in Belize is an attractive option.
-However, you should consider challenges like poor public healthcare, limited infrastructure, and city crime before making a decision.
+However, you should consider challenges like limited public healthcare, poor infrastructure, and city crime before making a decision.

 If you want to retire in Belize, Unbiased can match you with a financial advisor who will offer expert retirement advice to ensure you prepare properly for your golden years.